 1. All-Purpose Flour

-When finished, rinse it out with warm water and dry off with a towel.
+When you’re done, rinse it with warm water and dry it with a towel.

-Add a small amount of your oil to a clean, dry rag or cloth.
-Then wipe all your sink until you’ve distributed the oil, and your sink glistens.
+Add a small amount of oil to a clean, dry rag or cloth.
+Use it to rub your sink until you have evenly distributed the oil and your sink sparkles.

 What to Avoid When Cleaning Stainless Steel

-- Steer away from metal tools: Avoid using wire brushes or steel wool.
-These can scratch the surface and even embed iron particles, which create rust stains.
-Instead, use regular sponges.
+- Don’t use metal tools: Avoid using wire brushes or steel wool.
+These can scratch the surface of stainless steel and even embed iron particles, which can cause rust stains.
+Use standard sponges instead.

-- Remove rags and cloths: Don’t leave anything to dry on the sink.
-Things like soap cleaners, towels, sponges and rags can dull the surface.
-Worse still, they can harbor bacteria and mold.
+- Remove rags and cloths: Don’t leave anything to dry in the sink.
+Items such as soap cleaners, towels, sponges, and rags can dull the sink’s surface.
+Worse, they can also transfer bacteria and mold.

-- Rinse regularly: Because of the chloride content in most cleaners, you must rinse your sink frequently.
+- Rinse thoroughly: Due to the chloride content in most cleaners, it is important to rinse your sink thoroughly after cleaning it.

-- Avoid hard sponges: Use softer, scratch-free sponges like ScotchBrite for cleaning stubborn residue.
+- Avoid hard sponges: Use soft, scratch-free sponges such as ScotchBrite to remove stubborn dirt deposits.

-- Remove steel and cast iron cookware: Don’t leave this type of cookware for long periods in your sink.
-These materials, mixed with water or moisture, can lead to rust and staining.
+- Remove steel and cast iron cookware: Don’t leave steel or cast iron cookware in your sink for long periods.
+Combined with water or moisture, they can create rust and stains in your sink.

-- Not a cutting board: Please don’t use your sink as a cutting board.
-Knives and sharp objects can cause irreversible scratching.
+- Not a cutting board: It can be tempting but don’t use your sink as a cutting board.
+Knives and other sharp objects can cause permanent scratches on the surface.